jondeuce/Ignite.jl/README.md

     return Dict("ytrue" => y, "ypred" => ypred) # result is stored in `evaluator.state.output`
 end

-# Add events to the evaluation engine to track metrics:
+# Add event handlers to the evaluation engine to track metrics:
 add_event_handler!(evaluator, STARTED()) do engine
     # When `evaluator` starts, initialize the running mean
     engine.state.metrics = Dict("abs_err" => Mean()) # new fields can be added to `engine.state` dynamically